 Get your figures right

+Knowledge is power.
 Do some homework and research the latest salary trends for your city, industry and job title by reviewing compensation surveys and publications such as the Robert Half Salary Guide, and talking to colleagues and recruiters.

 Present a solid case when discussing salary

+Salary is a representation of the value an employee brings to the company.
 You need to be able to talk specifically about your skills, experience and prior successes, especially those that have had measurable effect on the bottom line.

 This will definitely benefit you when the time comes for salary negotiation.
 Don’t be afraid to let your enthusiasm for the role show – your passion can be contagious.